 Siteground uses cPanel as the control panel, so if you’ve used shared hosting before you’ll probably be familiar with the interface.
-There is an easy WordPress installer, and it is also easy to set up your site with SSL from the beginning.
+Siteground is updating their interface, and new accounts will use their new Client Area and Site tools.
+There is an easy site setup feature with a WordPress installer, and it is also easy to set up your site with SSL from the beginning.

 There is an extensive knowledgebase to cover the most common support topics, and support is available 24/7 via phone, live chat and a ticket system.
 I’ve used the support many times (I normally use the live chat) and almost always get exactly what I need in a matter of minutes.
 I’ve had 1 case where the support representative couldn’t help me (they didn’t understand my question), then I tried live chat again a few hours later and got the answer I needed from a different support rep. You should realize that Siteground is a huge hosting company that doesn’t specialize in photography websites.
 That doesn’t mean you won’t get good support or that your website won’t work well on Siteground’s servers, but you won’t necessarily get someone who is knowledgable about the specific needs of photographers.

-Siteground is also the only host on my list that offers email hosting as part of your hosting plan.
+the only host on my list that offers email hosting (WPX also offers email hosting) as part of your hosting plan.
 Personally, I recommend keeping your email hosting separate from your website host anyway (it certainly makes moving much easier if the need ever arises), but if you’re trying to save some money, this could be helpful for you (email hosting from Google or Rackspace is typically $5-10/mo).
 I still use the Siteground email hosting on one of my domains and I’ve never had any issues with deliverability.
 Not a bad option if you aren’t going to be moving hosts and you will be using an email client to send/receive email.

 3. Cloudways – Developer Friendly Cloud Hosting

 Cloudways is where I currently host Fuel Your Photos, and many of my other sites.
 I started using them last year and fell in love pretty quickly.
-Cloudways is basically a developer friendly managed layer on top of cloud hosting (I currently use the Digital Ocean option, but you can also use Amazon, Google, and other options).
+Cloudways is basically a developer friendly managed layer on top of cloud hosting (I currently use the Digital Ocean option, but you can also use Vultr, Linode, Amazon, or Google Cloud Platform).
 Basically, if you need advanced functionality and flexibility, but aren’t an experienced server admin, this is a good option for you.

 For the basic user, it is extremely easy to sign up and get WordPress installed.
-In fact, it is even easier than on Siteground (not as easy as Imagely since that is automatically done for you).
+In fact, it is even easier than on Siteground.
 You could have a WordPress site up and running within a few minutes.
 There is technically no limit to how many sites you can set up on one plan, but you are restricted by resource usage.